- You are here:

-"My student-teaching experiences through Curry College really showed me that the classroom is where I belong," says Kelly Nichols '12, a double major in education (elementary licensure option) and integrated liberal studies from Everett, MA.
-"I hadn't pictured myself teaching first grade, but the first grade teacher who became my mentor had such a caring way with children that she's one of the models for the teacher I want to become."
+"My student-teaching experiences through Curry College really showed me that the classroom is where I belong," says Kelly, who holds two degrees, in education (elementary licensure option) and integrated liberal studies.
+"I hadn't pictured myself teaching elementary school students, but the first grade teacher who became my mentor had such a caring way with children that she's one of the models for the teacher I want to become."

 Kelly decided to attend Curry College after a campus visit where she "met lots of great people" and enjoyed the welcoming atmosphere firsthand.
 "Curry just felt like the best fit for me.
 And the education program felt the same way.
 I found caring professors at Curry who have become the close mentors I enjoy.
 They helped me become comfortable with what I want to do with my future.
 I feel like I really found my place."

 Educational psychology professor Joanne Ruane Seltzer demonstrated interest and concern for her students and became "a real inspiration" for Kelly.
-"Professor Seltzer makes learning about child development so enjoyable, and I love watching her teach.
+"Professor Seltzer made learning about child development so enjoyable, and I loved watching her teach.
 It's interesting to think about how a professor teaches you how to teach."

 Starting in her junior year, Kelly served as an Orientation Leader, working with Curry faculty and staff to create a welcoming experience for new students.
 "I want to be a voice to encourage incoming students to realize they can pursue whatever interests them most and be successful at Curry in their own way.
 I also hope to let them know how valuable it's been for me to meet all different kinds of people at Curry.
 I know I've grown as a person and become more mature, more open-minded and more accepting.
 That helps me as a teacher, too, because everyone in a classroom comes from a different background and just wants the chance to learn."